Stone Duality Proofs for Colorless Distributed Computability Theorems: Applications to IIS model

 \begin{lemma} The sets $(\interior{\real{C_n^x}})$ for $x\in \real\Ic$ and $n\in \NN$ generate the open topology of $\real\Ic$.
 The colimit $R$ of the diagram of maps $(\pi_n : R_n \fl R_{n+1})$ is a basis for its closed sets. \end{lemma} \begin{proof} Let $x \in \real \In$ and $X$ be a closed set in $\real \In$ not containing $x$.
 By the above remarks, we know that there exists $n$ such that $\interior{\real{C_n^x}} \subseteq \compl{X}$.
 Thus $X \subseteq \real{\Gamma_n^x}$, and by construction $x \not\in \real{\Gamma_n^x}$. \end{proof}

 This result states that the co-frame of closed sets for $\speclim \Ic$ and $\real \Ic$ are isomorphic.
 This is sufficient to conclude that $\real \Ic$ is homeomorphic to the subspace of maximal points of $\speclim\Ic$ by the works pioneered by Wallman and Frink, see Cornish~\cite{Corn74} for more details.
-For self-containment, we provide a proof for this specific case in Appendix \ref{A:ProofProp}.

 \begin{proposition} Given a mesh-shrinking protocol $(\Pi, \pi)$ and a simplicial complex $\In$, the geometric realization $\real \In$ is isomorphic to the subspace of $\Pi^\infty(\In)$ consisting of maximal points with respect to the specialization order, and the map $\max : \speclim\Ic \fl \real\Ic$ is continuous.